I can provide sound, lighting, Audio/Visual and entertainment for any University event such as:

-The Sound & Lighting can cover up to 1000 people.
-I can hire in additional equipment if need be.
+The Sound & Lighting can cover up to 1000 people in-house.
+The basic system will cover 300 people.

 Will it be loud enough?

 Yes.
-Although we will keep our sound system at a reasonable level, the main Nexo PS15/LS1200 system has the potential to hit over 140 Decibels SPL and we can use additional Nexo PS10 side fill speakers (up to 132 Decibels additional SPL per speaker) to spread the sound out around the room so it's not too loud or too quiet anywhere.
-Most nightclubs will be sitting at around 100-120 Decibels, a Jet Engine is typically 120-140 Decibels.
+Although we will keep our sound system at a reasonable level, the main d&b audiotechnik Q7/B6 system has the potential to hit over 140 Decibels SPL measured at 1m and we can use additional side fill speakers to spread the sound out around the room so it's not too loud or too quiet anywhere.
+Most nightclubs will be sitting at around 100-120 Decibels throughout the room, a Jet Engine is typically 120-140 Decibels.

 We can have it comfortably at a nightclub level on the dancefloor.